acidburn0zzz/select-and-Search-with/README.md

     "index": 0,
     "name": "search engine's name",
-    "keyword": "keyword to be used in an omnibox search", "url": "search engine query string (without the search terms)", "show": "takes the value true if the search engine is to be shown in the context menu or false if not", "base64": "a base 64 string representation of the search engine's favicon"
+    "keyword": "keyword to be used in an omnibox search", "multitab": "takes the value true or false depending on whether this search engine should be included in a multi-search or not", "url": "search engine query string (without the search terms)", "show": "takes the value true if the search engine is to be shown in the context menu or false if not", "base64": "a base 64 string representation of the search engine's favicon"